 The steps described below apply to the development of a Product Specification for a new data product.

 The process described in this section should be applied to each specification scope identified for the product.
-For example, if the product will contain a mixture of vector (feature) and coverage data, then the product specification would identify at least two scopes, and the process would be repeated for each scope.
-If the product contains more than one scope with the same geometry requirement (for example two scopes with vector geometry but different application schemas, or different maintenance regimes), then the process could still be followed twice, taking the same route.
+For example, if the product will contain a mixture of vector (feature) and grid coverage data, then the product specification would identify at least two scopes, and the process would be repeated for each scope.
+If the product contains more than one scope with the same geometry requirement (for example two scopes with vector geometry but different application schemas, or different maintenance regimes), then the process could still be followed twice, once for each scope.